Alfresco/docs-alfresco/sync-service/3.1/admin/index.md

 7. Restart Alfresco Content Services.

 > **Note:** Apply the new aspect to all existing content in the folder, and subfolders.
 Adding an aspect manually to existing folders doesn't cascade the extra functionality down the hierarchy.
-See [Applying aspects](https://docs.alfresco.com/6.1/tasks/library-item-manage-aspects.html)(#LINK) for more details.
+See [Applying aspects]({% link content-services/6.1/using/content/files-folders.md %}#applyaspects) for more details.

 > **Important:** Applying this property after users have synchronized folders and files won't automatically remove their existing synced content.